tanvividyala/cuisine-classifier/README.md

 By Tanvi Vidyala and Nithya Nair

 ## Introduction
+To be Added

 ## Data Cleaning and Exploratory Data Analysis
+To be Added

 ## Assessment of Missingness
+To be Added

 ## Framing a Prediction Problem 🍲
 **Prediction Problem**: How can we use the nutritional facts and ingredient lists to classify whether a recipe would be tagged as European or American?